Studied at Saint Paul School of Professional Studies

-Double imposition take place if there is a transition of rates.
-Prior to this regulation, the interest rate on tax deficiency was 20% and 12% on this year.
+Double imposition takes place if there is a transition of rates.
+Prior to this regulation, the interest rate on tax deficiency was 20% and 12% this year.

-There is a double imposition if the tax due is still unpaid up to the date of imposition of new interest rate.
+There is a double imposition of the tax due is still unpaid up to the date of imposition of the new interest rate.
 For example, if taxpayer A was assessed deficiency income tax for taxable year of 2016.
 The tax liability was still unpaid on December 2017 which is the deadline for payment stated in the notice and demand issued by the Commissioner.
-The full payment was made on March 2018.
+The full payment was made in March 2018.

 When to imposed Delinquency Interest?

-Interest is imposed on the failure to pay the amount of the tax due on any return to be filed, or amount of the tax due for which no return is required and a deficiency tax, or any surcharge or interest thereon on the due date appearing in the notice and demand of the Commissioner or his authorized representative until the amount is fully paid, which interest shall be form part of the Learn more train tax laws updates in the Philippines.
+- a deficiency tax, or any surcharge or interest thereon on the due date appearing in the notice and demand of the Commissioner or his authorized representative until the amount is fully paid, which interest shall be form part of the tax.

 How to compute interest on the delinquent tax due?

 Here the example on how to compute delinquent interest.
 Assuming that you have failed to pay the amount of 10, 000 last tax return 2018?
 To compute the delinquent interest is to multiply the unpaid tax by the interest rate of 12%.
 Therefore, 10, 000*12% is equal to 1,200.
 So how much you should pay for the unpaid taxes this year?
 Your tax due at this time must include the delinquent interest and the unpaid tax.